ixjf/MSIRGB/README.md

 ```lua
 boolean Lighting.SetFlashingSpeed(number flashingSpeed)
 ```
 This function sets the flashing mode speed.
 Valid values for 'flashingSpeed' range from 0 to 6, inclusive.
 A value of '0' means that flashing mode will be disabled.
 A value of '1' means fastest flashing, while a value of '6' means slowest flashing.
 This function will disable breathing mode if it was previously enabled.
 Execution stops if 'flashingSpeed' is invalid.
+Any call to this function that succeeds automatically turns on the LEDs.
 ##
 ```lua
 number Lighting.GetFlashingSpeed()